Carte Encyprotype de l'Asie

 Charles Picquet (1771-1827) was a French cartographer and engraver, who served as geographer to Napoleon, and then under the Restoration to Louis XVIII and Charles X. His maps appeared largely in the Atlas universel de géographie physique, politique, ancienne et moderne of Adrien-Hubert Brué, though a number were separately issued, particularly as folding maps.45

 Condition: Excellent clean example with vibrant original hand colour.
-Sectioned and laid to linen, as issued.
+Dissected and laid to linen, as issued.
 Minor creasing and time toning to edges of sheets.
 Pastedown label for 'Ch.
 Picquet, Geographe ordinaire du Roi' to verso.

 Framing unmounted